melissamonk-NOAA/Vermilion_2021/doc/south.md

 In 2002 the PFMC established trawl- and non-trawl area closures known as the Rockfish Conservation Areas.
 These closed areas are gear-specific, and have seasonally changing boundaries to help reduce fishing mortality.

 ## Management Performance
-The contribution of vermilion rockfish to the shelf rockfish OFLs is currently derived from the data-poor Depletion Corrected Average Catch model [@Dick2010].
+The contribution of vermilion rockfish to the shelf rockfish OFLs is currently derived from the data-poor Depletion-Based Stock Reduction Analysis[@Dick2010].
 A 2005 assessment was not accepted for management and a 2013 data-moderate assessment was not reviewed by the STAR panel due to insufficient time.